UnrealMultiple/TShockPlugin/DumpTerrariaID/README.en.md

-# Dumpterraariaid output Terrariaid
+# DumpTerrariaID output TerrariaID

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
-- Terring Terraria's internal ID merged and output into a file
+- Integrate Terraria internal ID and output it to a file.

 ## Update log